 Scoring high on the national tests is however, perhaps surprisingly, not a priority for us.
 The reason is that it as a performance indicator would work directly against a fundamental principle of the school: that we want to include a wide variety of pupils, from different social backgrounds, with or without special needs, vulnerable families etc.

-And we succeed tremendously.
+It would be fair to say that we succeed above average.
 Whether they suffer from hyperactivity, autism, OCD, learning disabilities and more, we manage to get them included in such a way, that the unwarned observer doesn’t even perceive their traits, even though 10-20% of our kids wouldn’t fit in a normal school.
 Some parents call it “miracles”.
 Our secret sauce: authentic relations and engaged, attentive and skilled personnel.

 And our STEM program is world class.